-The residency test is liberal requiring 10 years only of which at least 5 are to be after the age of 50.
-A less liberal aspect however is the operation of section 70 of the Social Security Act 1964 that deducts entitlement to any overseas state pension dollar for dollar from NZS, including any excess from a spouse's NZS entitlement.
+The liberal residency test requires only 10 years, of which at least 5 are to be after the age of 50.
+A less liberal aspect, however, is the operation of section 70 of the Social Security Act 1964 that deducts entitlement to any analogous overseas state pension dollar for dollar from NZS, including any excess from a spouse's NZS entitlement.
 This policy is based on the intent to reduce the possibility that someone with an overseas basic pension might be better off than someone who had lived all their life in New Zealand.
-As a targeting process to achieve fairness, it has many problems (Dale, St John et al. 2011).
+As a targeting process to achieve fairness, it has many problems (Dale, St John, Littlewood and Smith 2011).
 Dale & St John (2012) have suggested that raising the residency requirement for NZS to 25 years is a possible way forward to achieve greater simplicity and fairness.
-In 2010 around 10% of NZS/VP5 recipients had a deduction of, on average, \$3,742 per annum, setting an upper bound of the costs of increased entitlement under this policy change at \$200 million.
+In 2010 around 10% of NZS/VP6 recipients had a deduction of, on average, \$3,742 per annum, setting an upper bound of the costs of increased entitlement under this policy change at \$200 million.
 This cost would be offset by the loss of entitlements of those immigrants who fail the residency test.
-Another option suggests an apportionment of NZS for year of residency when there is entitlement to a basic pension in another country (Dale and Littlewood 2012).
+Another option suggests an apportionment of NZS for year of residency when there is entitlement to a basic pension in another country (Work and Income 2012).
 This aspect of NZS becomes increasingly important as populations become more mobile.